 Even though the internet wasn’t much of anything in 1993, casinos were already looking to make their way online.
 While we saw such a fight in the United States to legalize online gambling, there was no such battle in Canada.
 Canadians were already flocking towards it in the late 1990’s and nobody – federally or provincially – had a problem with it.
 It’s been a good experience for customers from province to province, from coast to coast, the rules have been pretty clear-cut.
 The attitude is, if you want to play at best casinos online, go ahead.

 That’s in stark contrast to the United States where things were in a gray area for many years.
 And now, we have some states that have legalized gambling, some which have legalized online and land-based, and some that don’t allow either.

 Mohawk Territory Kahnawake Gaming Commission Established

 The Mohawk Territory Kahnawake Gaming Commission was established in 1996.
 From there, they were able to license and regulate poker rooms and online casinos.
-This was a huge moment in the history of gambling in Canada.
+This was a huge moment in the history of Canadian gambling.
 Nowadays, they provide licenses to over 50 different gambling operators that represent more than 250 online gaming sites.